-Lamb is extremely flavorful and very fatty, which makes it perfect for this recipe with minimal ingredients.
-It also pairs well with the Mediterranean flavor palate that we have going on (as evidenced by the mint and Cypriot halloumi cheese).
 If you don't like lamb, no worries, you can use ground beef.
-However, make sure the use really fatty beef (at least 80/20%) so that you can get a REALLY good sear on the bottom.
+However, make sure the you use really fatty beef (at least 80/20%) so that you can get a good sear on the bottom.
 Crunchy meat bits are what make this salad so special.

-If you don't have a lemon on hand, swap it out with another citrus fruit like lime or orange.
+Swap the lemon out with another citrus fruit like lime or orange.
 Alternatively, you could use a few tablespoons of sharp, assertive viegar like red wine vinegar, just make sure to whisk it with a little olive oil before dressing.

-I don't like [insert fresh herb called for in the recipe here].
+I don't like parsley/mint/cilantro.
 Can I leave it out?